 Claiming home remodeling projects done performed to improve the life of an ill or disabled person in your home is a possibility, but usually only if you can have a doctor certify in writing that the project was indeed undertaken for that reason.

 Those who use a wheelchair can often claim the most as remodeling projects like bathroom and kitchen renovations to improve accessibility are usually eligible for tax deductions.
-In addition, a person with asthma may be able to deduct the cost of new central air conditioning or air filtration system whilst a person undergoing rehab at home may even be able to deduct the cost of a therapeutic pool or hot tub.
+In addition, a person with asthma may be able to deduct the cost of new central air conditioning or air filtration system whilst a person undergoing rehab at home may even be able to deduct the cost of work performed by a remodeling contractor for a therapeutic pool or hot tub.

 If you think your recent remodeling project may qualify you can refer to IRS Publication 502 for more details.